LLNL/shroud/docs/declarations.rst

 C or C++ arguments which are pointers to functions are supported.
 The function pointer type is wrapped using a Fortran ``abstract interface``.
-Only C compatible arguments in the function pointer are supported since no wrapper for the function pointer is created.
-It must be callable directly from Fortran.
+Only C compatible arguments in the function pointer are supported since the function will be called by the wrapped library.
+To be portable, functions passed to the library must have the ``BIND(C)`` attribute.

 ``int (*incr)(int)``
     Create a Fortran abstract interface for the function pointer.